JacobSeatlholo/bhhome/docs/doc1.md

 https://www.liveplan.com - Easily write a business plan, secure funding, and get insights to help you reach your goals.

+https://fonts.google.com - A variety of free fonts that are easy and quick to install in a website to choose from.

+https://videoinu.com - Create and edit screen recordings and other videos online.

 ## Forms

 https://www.99inbound.com - Build your own custom forms and share them online.
 Get an email or Slack message for each submission.
 Free plan has 2 forms, 100 entries per month, basic email & Slack.